Door-to-Door Solicitorsupdated: Friday, February 10, 2017

 If you suspect that a solicitor is not legitimate, or the solicitor is acting in an aggressive manner, please contact the St. Louis Park Police Department by dialing 9-1-1.

-Please see Section 8-571 of the city's code by clicking here for complete information on code related to solicitors in St. Louis Park.
+Please see Section 8-571 of the city's code for complete information on code related to solicitors in St. Louis Park.

-If you are a peddler or solicitor, click here for the license application.
+If you are a peddler or solicitor, please use the downloadable peddler and solicitor license application.

-For more information, call St. Louis Park Police Department's
+For more information, call the St. Louis Park Police Department Clerical and Records at: